 - Meaningful Name: "Hakushon" is Japanese onomatopoeia for sneezing, while "Akubi" means yawn.
 Thus they were renamed Achoo and Yawn in the Sneezing Magician dub.

 - Spin Off Spring: Akubi got two, one in 2001 and the other one in 2006, called Yobarete, Tobidete!
 Akubi-chan and Akubi Girl respectively.
-They both had remarkably similar premises about Akubi befriending a young girl, though the second had a romantic subplot but the first one didn't have.
+They both had remarkably similar premises about Akubi befriending a young girl, though the second had a romantic subplot while the first one was free of romance.